 Vegetables Not Well-Suited for Vegetable Broth

 Feel free to experiment with different veggies to make this vegetable broth recipe your own.
-Just make sure to avoid including cruciferous vegetables such as broccoli, Brussels sprouts, and cabbage as they will add an undesirable bitter flavor to the broth.
+Just make sure to avoid including cruciferous vegetables such as broccoli, Brussels sprouts, cauliflower, and cabbage as they will add an undesirable bitter flavor to the broth.

 How to Make Homemade Vegetable Broth